muratk3n/thirdwave/en/tweets/2020/week24b.md

 ---

 Centrist are so insanely stupid.
-They cld rid themselves of thoae bros they hate so much if they did this minimal thing.
+They cld rid themselves of those bros they hate so much if they did a minimal thing.

 ---